 Welcome to Cait Plus Ate (full name credit goes to my witty friend Rachel), a place for me to share my musings about all things food (restaurants, nutrition, daily eats, recipes, products), fitness, fashion, marketing (especially social media), books, and just life-related in general!
 I hope you stick around

-I’m a 24 year-old girl in the full-time working world, and I recently completed my MBA at the University of Hartford.
+I’m a 25 year-old girl in the full-time working world, and I completed my MBA at the University of Hartford in May 2013.
 I graduated from UConn in May 2011 with a major in Marketing and minors in Communications and Statistics.
-I hope to be a marketer in the food & beverage world; I am now employed as Director of Digital Marketing & E-Commerce in the wine industry!
+I recently achieved my dream of being a marketer in the food & beverage world; I am now employed as Director of Digital Marketing & E-Commerce in the wine industry!
 My new job recently took me from my parents’ home in CT to my own place in Boston.
 And I’m loving it!

 I used to be the pickiest, most mundane eater of all time.
 My relatives always joked that I only ate things that were white or tan – aka any white carb imaginable (Wonder Bread junkie), lots of peanut butter (two crust-less sandwiches every day for lunch until post-high school), any potato starch (fried? baked? mashed? yes please), and SWEETS (vanilla, and eventually warmed up to chocolate, though even that took some time).
 Like we’re talking, the only veggie I’d touch was a carrot and the only fruit I’d ever dream of eating was a banana.
 Oh, and I wouldn’t even consider trying any meat til age 15 when I took a bite of my first burger (and yes, my family took a photo).